ubc-library-rc/gis-reference-mapping/content/hands-on8.md

 ## Making a choropleth map

-*1*{: .circle .circle-yellow} `.circle-yellow` Add the file `chestnut-count.geojson` from within the thematic-mapping subfolder of your workshop data folder.
+*1*{: .circle .circle-yellow}  Add the file `chestnut-count.geojson` from within the thematic-mapping subfolder of your workshop data folder.
 Zoom-to the layer.
 (If your map looks wonky, be sure you've set the project CRS to `NAD83 / UTM zone 10N` from Project menu --> Properties --> CRS.)

 <img src="./images/choropleth-default_20251102.png" style="width:100%">